 Another interesting model is role sharing.
 Described by Harvard Business Review as:

 This can attract some of the hidden talent mentioned above and is a great way to boost innovation.
 Role Share are worth checking out further as they are leading the way in this space.

-As many roles are replaced with automation there is a growing trend of people who retrain to become a Software Developer, Data Analyst or a UX Designer through initiatives such as Codclan and Northcoders.
-Partnering with these organisations to proactively meet talent that is retraining can add amazing talent who have great soft skills from previous careers,
+As many roles are replaced with automation there is a growing trend of people who retrain to become a Software Developer, Data Analyst or a UX Designer through initiatives such as Northcoders.
+Partnering with these organisations to proactively meet talent that is retraining can add amazing talent who have great soft skills from previous careers.

 With the rise of remote work many companies tap into tech talent from other countries.
 This can be on a permanent basis using companies such as Omipresent or Deel.
 Some of the top countries that are being tapped into include: